ChrisDuffley/stationPlaylist/addoninternals.md

 * Support duration: A LTS version is supported for at least six months.
 * Features: A LTS version may contain some features from later add-on releases provided that they can be safely backported.
 * Studio version supported: A LTS version is the last version to support the oldest supported Studio version.
 This is designed to give people plenty of time to upgrade to newer Studio releases.
 * Last version with old NVDA technology in use: in some cases, LTS releases are made to support users of old NVDA releases.
 After the LTS release is created, add-on source code will shift to using newer code from NVDA.
 This criteria was first applied in 18.09 as a result of NVDA's end of support for Windows XP, Vista and 7 without Service Pack 1, as well as transition to Python 3.
+In 2026, 26.07.x was designated as LTS release to offer support for 32-bit NVDA with future add-on releases moving to requiring 64-bit NVDA.

-As of June 2025, the most recent LTS version is add-on 25.06.x (June 2025 to December 2025).
-Previous LTS releases have included 20.09.x (September 2020 to April 2021), 18.09.x (September 2018 to December 2019), 15.x (formerly 7.x until October 2016; October 2016 to April 2018) and 3.x (September 2014 to June 2015).
+As of July 2026, the most recent LTS version is add-on 26.07.x (July 2026 to December 2026).
+Previous LTS releases have included 25.06.x (June 2025 to December 2025), 20.09.x (September 2020 to April 2021), 18.09.x (September 2018 to December 2019), 15.x (formerly 7.x until October 2016; October 2016 to April 2018) and 3.x (September 2014 to June 2015).
 For example, add-on 3.x was maintained thus:

 1. Add-on 3.0 was released in September 2014.
 2. Add-on 3.5 (December 2014) could have been the last maintenance version for add-on 3.x if it was not a LTS version.